-New Air NZ boss' $9m lap of luxury
+New Air New Zealand boss Greg Foran's $9 million central Auckland lap of luxury

-New Air NZ boss Greg Foran scaled the heights of America's corporate ladder to take charge of retail giant Walmart and now he appears to be returning to a lofty perch in Auckland.
+New Air New Zealand boss Greg Foran scaled the heights of America's corporate ladder to take charge of retail giant Walmart and now he appears to be returning to a lofty perch in Auckland.

 The Herald on Sunday understands Foran and wife Ondrea plan to look down on the city from a luxury, multi-million dollar apartment high in central Auckland.